-Twitter is my best content marketing channel—by a long shot.
-My business is B2B, so LinkedIn is also important (and Facebook is near-useless to me).
-But pound for pound, Twitter is where I’ve built up my readership.
+But pound for pound, Twitter is where I’ve built up my following.
 What’s right for me may not be right for you, but I thought I’d share with you how I’ve had success with it so that you can do the same.
-By the way, you can find me at twitter.com/mboezi.
+Observe in real time at twitter.com/mboezi.

 I use Twitter for two reasons: